 In addition, our collaboration with Roche, as well as any future collaborations that we enter into, may not be successful.
 The success of our collaboration arrangements will depend heavily on the efforts and activities of our collaborators.
 Collaborators generally have significant discretion in determining the efforts and resources that they will apply to these collaborations.
 Disagreements between parties to a collaboration arrangement regarding clinical development and commercialization matters can lead to delays in the development process or commercializing the applicable drug candidate and, in some cases, termination of the collaboration arrangement.
 These disagreements can be difficult to resolve if neither of the parties has final decision-making authority.
 Collaborations with pharmaceutical or biotechnology companies and other third parties often are terminated or allowed to expire by the other party.
-For example, on July 26, 2017, we received written notice from Alexion of its election to terminate our rare genetic disease collaboration for convenience following a strategic review by Alexion of its research and development portfolio.
-The termination will become effective on October 24, 2017, and we plan to evaluate opportunities to advance the research program that was the subject of the Alexion collaboration.
-Any termination or expiration of a current or future collaboration agreement could adversely affect us financially or harm our business reputation.
+For example, effective October 24, 2017, Alexion terminated our rare genetic disease collaboration for convenience following a strategic review by Alexion of its research and development of our research program targeting the kinase ALK2 for the treatment of fibrodysplasia ossificans progressiva and are conducting research and pre-clinical development activities directed toward identifying a development candidate.
+Any termination or expiration of our collaboration agreement with Roche or any future collaboration agreement could adversely affect us financially or harm our business reputation.